 President Vice President

 The Friends of the Kennedy Martin Stelle Farmstead, Inc., is a tax-exempt organization under section 501(c)(3) of the IRS code.
-Please note, the CARES Act of 2020 allows a deduction for charitable contributions of $300 ($600 for joint filers) even if you do not itemize deductions.
+Please note, the CARES Act of 2020 allows a deduction for charitable contributions of up to $300 even if you do not itemize deductions.
 Please consult your individual legal or tax advisor for advice regarding your tax situation.

 Made possible, in part, by funds from the Somerset County Cultural & Heritage Commission, a partner of the New Jersey State Council on the Arts.